jgero/my-homepage/docs/environment_setup.md

 have a name containing "my-webpage" and the tag "dev".
 After that all the whitespaces are truncated down to just one.
 With cut I select only the image ID of the previously matched images and with xargs the actual removal of the images happens.

-## Production

-The production image is comprised of the binary of the go server and the "exported" sapper app as static files.
-With extra compilation flags the go application can be compiled to a binary that can run in a container "FROM scratch".
-Combined with the compiler flag to only build for linux targets results in an extremely small container.
-This container is wrapped into a pod, later it has an nginx reverse proxy as well in it to handle the https stuff, but that is not included yet.